ppasquini/FFT/README.md

 This fuction is mainly used to compare the time taken by the serial algorithm, with the time taken by the parallel one.

 ### **Parallel solve**
 This is the parallel implementation of the **Cooley-Tuck** algorithm for the fft.
-The function uses MPI to scatter the input in samller vectors and distribute them between the processors fo the computer.
+The function uses **MPI**** to scatter the input in smaller vectors and distribute them between the processors fo the computer.
 On every local vector it performs the iterative fft and then gathers the result in the **parallel_solution** variable.
 With large-size vectors it performs better then the serial implementation.

 ### **Inverse_solve**